Protocol

 The protocol distinguishes between:

-- Authorization State — what is permitted, by whom, and under what bounded frame (enforceable)
+- Authorization State — what is permitted, by whom, and under what bounds (enforceable)

 - Direction State — the semantic intent that informs agent planning within those bounds (local, private)